Lauri Vahtre: Political career

 Lauri Vahtre joined politics during the Singing Revolution together with his university mate Mart Laar.
-Just before graduation Vahtre was expelled from the Tartu State University because of his patriotic views and activities, so he had to complete his studies as an extern.
-Together with Laar and other patriots they formed a political association, which in 1992 developed into a National Coalition Party "Pro Patria" (Rahvuslik Koonderakond "Isamaa").
+Just before graduation, Vahtre was expelled from the Tartu State University because of his patriotic views and activities, so he had to complete his studies as an extern.
+Together with Laar and other patriots, they formed a political association, which in 1992 developed into a National Coalition Party "Pro Patria" (Rahvuslik Koonderakond "Isamaa").
 Vahtre was a member of the Congress of Estonia and from 1991 to 1992 a member of the Constitutional Assembly.
-In 1992, as a result of the victory of Pro Patria in the national elections, Lauri Vahtre was elected member of the VII Riigikogu.
+In 1992, as a result of the victory of Pro Patria in the national elections, Lauri Vahtre was elected a member of the VII Riigikogu.
 He became one of the political leaders of the party and was re-elected to the parliament in 1995 and 1999.
-In 2003 the party faced a loss in the parliamentary election and Vahtre did not get elected.
+In 2003, the party faced a loss in the parliamentary election, and Vahtre did not get elected.
 He returned to the parliament again in 2007 and became a member of the parliamentary Committee on Cultural Affairs as well as the National Heritage Association.

 International activity

-In the parliament Lauri Vahtre was a member of the Estonia-India Parliamentary Group as well as the Estonia-Croatia Parliamentary Group.
+In the parliament, Lauri Vahtre was a member of the Estonia-India Parliamentary Group as well as the Estonia-Croatia Parliamentary Group.
 He also belonged to the Taiwan and Tibet Support Groups.

-From 2001 to 2003 Lauri Vahtre was a member of the Parliamentary Assembly of the Council of Europe.
+From 2001 to 2003, Lauri Vahtre was a member of the Parliamentary Assembly of the Council of Europe.
 He was a rapporteur on Moldova (together with Josette Durrieu).